lqlee/languageSpeed/README.md

  Golang LEN : 10000000, init : 231 ms, dot product : 75 ms, total : 306 ms
 python3 dotproduct.py
  numpy version :  1.26.4
  Python LEN : 10000000 init : 1084 ms, dot product : 225 ms, total : 1309 ms, numpy dot product : 591 ms
 ```

-Since the random generation also takes some time, and different languages have different implementation. so replacee it with a constant value '0.01'.
-The result shows something different, C++ becomes No 1 :
+Since the random value generation also takes some time, and the different languages have different implementations. so replace it with a constant value '0.01'.
+The result shows something different, C++ becomes No 1 (70 < 74 < 99):

 ```
  $ make run